The OGs In African American Female Group Travel Experiences

 Early morning your will be off to the Piemonte (meaning: at the foot of the mountain) countryside.
 Red wines reign supreme in Italy’s Piedmont region.
 The region's primary grape varieties are Barbera (31%), Moscato (22%), Dolcetto (13%), and Nebbiolo (10%).
 Piedmont’s claim to wine fame is the Nebbiolo grape, a noble red variety that produces great wine only in northwestern Italy.
 The proof of Nebbiolo’s nobility is its wines: Barolo and Barbaresco are two of the world’s great red wines.
 Barolo is often called Italy’s “King of Wine and Wine of Kings.”
 Many claim it’s Italy’s best wine.
 Sixty to 70 percent of Piedmont wine production is red, but then then there’s the Piedmont Moscato.
 A Moscato is a sweet wine famous for its flavors of peaches and orange blossom.
 It’s one of the oldest grape varieties in the world.
 You will visit two private WineHeaux tastings and interactions with the wine makers and their families.
 Return to Torino for some R&R before heading out for a late night dinner under the stars.

 Early morning you will travel by train to Lugano, in the Ticino region of Switzerland.
-Nicknamed the “Monte Carlo of Switzerland” and one of the most important financial districts, there’s a lot of money in Lugano, and it shows.
-Spend the morning relaxing while sailing Lake Lugano.
+Nicknamed the “Monte Carlo of Switzerland” and one of the most expensive and important financial districts, there’s a lot of money in Lugano, and it shows.
 The old center is a delight to explore, and is filled with Renaissance and Baroque churches, squares, restaurants, shops, and places to pause fans sip swiss wine and people watch.

 Switzerland may not be the most famous of wine-producing nations, but this small, mountainous country in western Europe has been making wine for more than two thousand years.
 Swiss wine's lack of fame is not due to any lack of quality or quantity, but because it is produced mostly for (and consumed happily by) the Swiss themselves.
 Things are gradually changing however; the world beyond the Alps is now discovering the high quality of much Swiss Pinot Noir, and white wines made from the national flagship grape, Chasselas.
-Your will have a city tour, and wine tasting.
+Your will have a city tour by train, dinner and wine tasting of hard to fine wines at a notable wine bar.

 Florence, is the capital city of Tuscany, is Italy's most famous wine region.
 Florence is universally recognized for art and architecture is one of the most beautiful cities in the world.
 Its historical center is a UNESCO World Heritage Site and cradle of Italian Renaissance.
 Master painters, writers, sculptors, and architects, such as Leonardo Da Vinci, Dante Alighieri, Michelangelo Buonarroti, Sandro Botticelli, and Niccolò Machiavelli, have left their mark on the small but historically formidable city.
 To truly understand Florence one has to experience it through the eyes of a passionate local and we will add a Florence loving expat.
 The two will weave history and story telling together to give you two distinctly different perspectives of the city and culture, the old and the new.
 Beneath the touristic Florence is the beating heart of the Florentini (citizens of Florence), you can recognize them by their aristocratic air of sophistication that has been passed down for generations.
 For them quality is always over quantity, in all things, including people